Hurdiidae: Classification

 Tauricornicaris was previously considered as a member of Hurdiidae, but fossils of it were later reinterpreted to be euarthropod tergites.

 Zhenghecaris was originally described as a thylacocephalan, but it was later considered a hurdiid dorsal carapace.
 However, its placement is questioned by some researchers, since its classification as a radiodont is largely based on the characters of Tauricornicaris.

 While Schinderhannes was originally described as a stem-arthropod with characters of both euarthropods and radiodonts, this interpretation was denied and most researchers now agree that it is a hurdiid radiodont.
-There are some researchers who have questioned its classification as a hurdiid.
+A few researchers have raised questions about its classification as a hurdiid.

 Huangshandongia yichangensis, Liantuoia inflata and Proboscicaris hospes may represent species of Hurdia.